Frequently asked questions

 Q: if a customer claims to be exempt from wearing a face covering for health reasons should we ask for proof?

 A: There are certain exemptions from wearing face coverings – if a customer claims to be in this group you should accept their explanation.
+Other systems are being considered to help with this process and further advice will be provided in due course.

 Q: Does the exemption from 2m to 1m physical distancing in bars and restaurants also apply to staff only areas such as kitchens and, if so, what mitigation measures are required?